ITU's 160 anniversary

 10:10-11:10 Introduction to ITU DFS Security Lab and Knowledge Sharing Platform

-This session will provide a general overview of the ITU DFS Security Lab and the assistance that it provides to developing countries to adopt the DFS Security recommendations.
-This session will also introduce the ITU knowledge sharing platform.
+This session provided a general overview of the ITU DFS Security Lab and the assistance that it provided to developing countries to adopt the DFS Security recommendations.
+This session also introduced the ITU knowledge sharing platform.
 The ITU DFS Security Knowledge Sharing Platform is designed to foster collaboration among regulators and other stakeholders in the development and implementation of security guidelines and best practices for Digital Financial Services (DFS).

 11:10-11:20